TheArchitectDev/Architect.Identities/README.md

 - If an ID's creation timestamp is considered sensitive (e.g. "when was this bank account opened"):
   - If you need to deal with pre-existing UUIDs, choose `Guid.NewGuid()`.
   - If the table size will never be significant, choose `Guid.NewGuid()`.
-  - If a secret key can be managed easily enough, choose auto-increment and use *[Public Identities](#public-identities)* to expose a deterministic, indistinguishable-from-random public representation.
+  - If a secret key can be managed easily enough, choose *[DistributedId](#distributed-ids)* or auto-increment, and use *[Public Identities](#public-identities)* to expose a deterministic, indistinguishable-from-random public representation.
   - If the above is infeasible, concede to `Guid.NewGuid()`.

 ## Introduction